ibm-cloud-docs/satellite/link-endpoints.md

 3. In the **Source list** section, click **Add source**.
 4. Choose an existing source or configure a new source and add it to the source list.
   * To add an existing source, select the source name and click **Add**.
   * To configure a new source, click **Configure source** to enter a source name and the IP address or subnet CIDR for the client that you want to connect to the endpoint, and click **Add**.
+Separate multiple IP addresses or subnet CIDRs with a comma (`,`).
 5. Use the toggle to enable the source to connect to the destination resource.
 After you enable a source, network traffic to the destination through the endpoint is permitted only from clients that use an IP address in the range that you specified in the source.
 Network traffic from other clients that is sent to the destination resource through the endpoint is blocked.
 6. Repeat these steps for any sources that you want to grant access to the destination resource through the endpoint.

-To see the status of sources for each endpoints, such as the last time that a source was modified for an endpoint, click the **Audit** tab, and click the name of your endpoint.
+To see the status of sources for each endpoints, such as the last time that a source was modified for an endpoint, click the **Link endpoints** tab, and click the **Sources** tab.
 {: tip}